Skip to Content

 Contact details +64 (06) 356 9099 ext.
 84056

 Dr. Pham Do has published in prestigious international journals, including Mathematical Social Sciences, International Game Theory Review, Environment and Development Economics.
-Her current research works are related to development of theoretic frameworks to address the analytical issues related to cooperation in multilateral setups with externalities and the role of issue linkage in arriving at efficient and equitable arrangements in transboundary resource management and land use transitions, partilcularly in developing countries.
+Her current research works are related to development of theoretic frameworks to address the analytical issues related to cooperation in multilateral setups with externalities and the role of issue linkage in arriving at efficient and equitable arrangements in transboundary resource management and land-use transitions, particularly in developing countries.

-Before joining Massey in 2004, Kim Hang Pham Do had worked at Tilburg University, the Netherlands, where she received her PhD in economics.
-She also worked as a computer programmer at the Asian Institute of Technology (AIT, Bangkok, Thailand), and as a researcher/lecturer at the Vietnam Academy of Agricultural Sciences before moving to the Netherlands in 1994.
+Before joining Massey, Kim Hang Pham Do had worked at Tilburg University, the Netherlands, where she received her PhD in economics.
+She also worked as a computer programmer at the Asian Institute of Technology (AIT, Bangkok, Thailand), and as a researcher/lecturer at the Vietnam Academy of Agricultural Sciences before moving to the Netherlands.

 Her teaching at Massey includes quantitative methods for economics analysis, research methods for economics and finance, microeconomics, environmental economics and natural resource management.
 She serves as Associate Editor for the International Journal of Ecology & Development and the Editorial Review Board (Economics) for the Scientific Journals International.